wasabmyan/UE4MessagingChatPluginDemo/README.md

 # UE4MessagingChatPluginDemo

-A demo for practicing plugin/tool development in ue4 with Slate UI framework and Message Bus
+A demo for extending the editor and Message Bus.

 ![alt text](https://i.imgur.com/H7dUnoE.png)